samstork/bd-asymmetrical-information/README.md

 ## Installation
 These installation steps should be the same regardless of the operating system being used.
 1. This repository is versioned using Conda.
-Install a Conda distributions of your choice by following the instructions found here: https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html.
+Install a Conda distributions of your choice by following the instructions found [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).
 I personally recommend miniconda.
 2. Navigate to the directory of this repository (the same folder this README file is in).
 3. Use the following command to install the environment: `conda env create -f overcooking-gym_env.yml -n overcooking-gym`